-How does science define happiness?
-What does it mean to flourish?
-Would you be able to name your 'strengths' or those of others?
-These are all questions you will explore and answer while studying Applied Positive Psychology.
+Studying our MSc Applied Positive Psychology programme can be life-changing.
+Our course aims to equip you to master positive psychology skills that will help you to flourish.
+Discover the nature of happiness and what makes people thrive.
 Whatever work you do, whether you're a teacher, counsellor, coach, or team leader, Applied Positive Psychology can help you find ways to improve your own wellbeing and performance, as well as that of others.

-We don't assume our students have a background in Psychology.
-We'll give you the grounding and skills you need to apply your knowledge in a critically reflective way.
+We don't assume our students have a background in Psychology but we will ask you what goals you have for undertaking the programme and how you wish to use the subject in your life.
+If you can answer these questions and also have energy and focus in what you study, we'll then be able to give you the grounding and skills you need to apply your knowledge in a critically reflective way.

 What will this course cover?